 Mr. Araby serves on the advisory board at the UC-Berkeley Labor Center, is an appointee on California’s Interagency Advisory Committee on Apprenticeship (IACA) and is a former board chair for CORO Northern California.

-Since joining the UFCW, Mr. Araby has helped lead coalitions in California to pass first in the nation laws on: paid-sick days, banning plastic bags, worker retention in the grocery industry and regulating medical cannabis.
-In 2018, UFCW helped pass laws that created higher health & safety standards in the cannabis industry and worked with the retail drug industry to solve staffing issues in retail pharmacies.
+Before joining UFCW 5, Mr. Araby was the Executive Director of UFCW Western States Council, where he helped lead coalitions in California to pass first in the nation laws on: paid-sick days, banning plastic bags, worker retention in the grocery industry and regulating medical cannabis.

 Mr. Araby was born and raised in Boston, MA and attended school in Hawaii where he met his wife Trina Araby.
 Mr. Araby and Trina have two children and live in Briones, CA.